junwatu/griddb-podcast-creator/blogs/README.md

 - `conclusion`
 - `call_to_action`

 With this format then it will be easier to convert the text to audio for our podcast application.
+For more information about the data schema code, please look into the `openai.ts` file in `apps\app\lib` folder.

 ### Generating Podcast using OpenAI TTS